This is a sponsored post. All opinions are my own.

 PowerPoint Import Method

 If you decide to import a PowerPoint, the process is even quicker.
-Once it is uploaded, mysimpleshow extracts the most relevant text for you and creates a script from it, so you don’t have to choose a storyline template or write your own script from scratch.
+Once it is uploaded, simpleshow extracts the most relevant text for you and creates a script from it, so you don’t have to choose a storyline template or write your own script from scratch.
 Of course, you can still polish your text once it is imported.
 Watch how this feature works here.

 Step 2: Image Selection

-When your script is done, the magic kicks in: Mysimpleshow reads your script, picks out key words, and finds images to go with them.
+When your script is done, the magic kicks in: simpleshow reads your script, picks out key words, and finds images to go with them.
 But you’re absolutely not tied to their suggestions.
 You have plenty of options to make sure the finished product turns out exactly the way you want.

-- If mysimpleshow has selected an image that doesn’t quite represent what you were looking for, you can use the built-in search field to plug in another term.
+- If simpleshow has selected an image that doesn’t quite represent what you were looking for, you can use the built-in search field to plug in another term.
 I started a video about carbohydrates, proteins, and fats, and they gave me a picture of a heavy-set person for “fats,” so I just went into the search field, typed “butter,” and got an image that was a better representation of what I was looking for.